-The F/A-18F Super Hornets are larger than the classic model with many detail improvements.
+The F/A-18F Super Hornets are larger than the F/A-18A/B Hornets.
 The aircraft's increased wing area allows them to carry more stores further on their extra hardpoints.
-They are easily recognised by their rectangular air intakes.

 The F/A-18F Super Hornet achieved Final Operational Capability in December 2012.